 There are actions you should take to report a stolen identity.
 The IRS has created a unit for investigating identity theft and published a reporting form for the public to file.

 Identity theft has become common enough that the IRS has a specific form to file—the IRS Identity Theft Affidavit (Form 14039)—for notifying them that you believe you are a victim of identity theft.
 The form may be filled out online, then printed and mailed or faxed.
-Information for all of this is on page 2 of Form 14039.
-(Depending on who printed it, this may actually be on the back of the form.)
-There is also a Spanish version of the form (Form 14039SP).
+Information for submitting the form is on page two of Form 14039 (depending on how it was printed it, this may be on the back of the form).
+There is also a Spanish version available (Form 14039SP).

-When sending in Form 14039, you will need to also send a photocopy of one of these documents: a valid passport, your driver's license (issued in one of the US states), your social security card, or other valid U.S. Federal or State government issued identification.
+When sending in Form 14039, you will need to send a photocopy of an acceptable form of identification: a valid passport, your driver's license (issued in one of the US states), your social security card, or another valid form of U.S. Federal or State government-issued identification.

 More Identity Theft Protection Resources

-The IRS also advises that, if you believe you may become a victim of identity theft, you should call the Identity Protection Specialized Unit (IPSU), toll-free at 1-800-908-4490.
-The IPSU is available 7 A.M – 7 P.M. in your local time zone.
+The IRS also advises that if you believe you may become a victim of identity theft, you should call the Identity Protection Specialized Unit (IPSU), toll-free at 1-800-908-4490.
+The IPSU is available from 7 A.M to 7 P.M. in your local time zone.
 (Hawaii and Alaska follow the Pacific time zone for this.)
-Some of the reasons they list for suspecting you may become a victim of identity theft include a lost or stolen wallet or questionable information on your credit report.
-In most cases, it will be a good idea to also have a police report documenting a stolen wallet or purse.

 If you believe your identity has been stolen, you should also report your stolen identity to the Federal Trade Commission and the local police.